Charles Herbert Reilly: Liverpool University

 In the years before and after the turn of the century, architecture in Britain was dominated by an exclusive set of affluent partnerships.
 Aspiring architects who could afford to buy an articled pupillage in one of the leading firms had an enormous advantage.
 In an attempt to offer an alternative route into the profession, the University College of Liverpool, the forerunner of Liverpool University, set up a degree course in architecture in 1894.
 The first professor was Frederick Moore Simpson, a proponent of the Arts and Crafts style of building, which Reilly regarded as "a partial but insufficient remedy for Victorian failure."

 In 1904, Reilly was invited to succeed Simpson as Roscoe Professor of Architecture at Liverpool.
 He held the post for 29 years, retiring in 1933.
 In 1904 he was lecturing to classes of 11 students, mostly drawn from Liverpool and its environs.
 He built up the annual intake over the years of his tenure; The Times obituarist wrote "In the ten years up to the 1914–18 war he made the Liverpool School of Architecture a thriving and influential institution to which students would come from the ends of the earth".
 Reilly lengthened the course to five years, and secured for his students exemption from the RIBA's intermediate examination, and later (1920) from its final examination also.
 He founded the degrees of Bachelor and Master of Architecture.
+He was supportive of women studying architecture, and Norah Dunphy, the first woman in the UK to graduate in architecture did so while he was head of school.

 The main building of the university, in which Reilly was at first based, was designed by his bête noir, Waterhouse.
 Reilly described it as having "glazed tiles the colour of curry powder".
 He successfully manoeuvred to have his department moved to the spacious Bluecoat Chambers, an outstanding Queen Anne building in the heart of Liverpool.